abelzhang115/abelzhang115/README.md

 Route table with route to internet gateway for IPv6 traffic (::/0)	| No	| Yes, if you created the VPC using the first or second option in the VPC wizard, and if you specified the option to associate an IPv6 CIDR block with the VPC.
 Otherwise, you must manually create the route table and add the route.
 Public IPv4 address automatically assigned to instance launched into subnet	| Yes (default subnet)	| No (nondefault subnet) IPv6 address automatically assigned to instance launched into subnet |	No (default subnet)	| No (nondefault subnet)

+### Network ACLs
+A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
+*Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
+*You can create a custom network ACL and associate it with a subnet.
+By default, each custom network ACL denies all inbound and outbound traffic until you add rules.

 ## Storage